duststorm/makehuman/trunk/makehuman/docs/source/user_manual_modelling.rst

 Macro modeling
 ===============

 Macro modeling is the roughest step in modeling a human, but it also has the biggest impact on the resulting mesh.
 Macro modeling has 5 sliders.
-The ﬁrst 4 sliders modify the 4 main dimensions of the human: gender, age, muscle and weight.
+The first 4 sliders modify the 4 main dimensions of the human: gender, age, muscle and weight.

-The last slider, height, modiﬁes the proportions.
+The last slider, height, modifies the proportions.
 The functionality of the gender and age sliders are straightforward.
 Gender goes from female to male, initially it is at 50% of each, which gives a neutral gender.

 Age goes from 12 years old to 70 years old, initially it is at 25 years old.
-The muscle and weight sliders inﬂuence each other.
+The muscle and weight sliders influence each other.
 Only increasing muscle you doesn't create a bodybuilder, that also requires weight.

-Similarly only increasing weight doesn't create a really fat model, that also requires less muscle.
-Finally as said before the height slider doesn't just scale the model vertically, but it changes the
+Similarly only increasing weight doesn't create a really fat model, that also requires less muscle. finally as said before the height slider doesn't just scale the model vertically, but it changes the

 .. note::